Usen-ita/Usen-ita/README.md

 - 👋 Hi, I’m Usen
 - 🔭 I’m currently in my second year of university.
 Im skilled in UI/UX design as well as web development
-- 🌱 I’m currently learning Three.JS and Python
+- 🌱 I’m currently learning Three.JS
 - 📫 How to reach me uia.business@yahoo.com

 <!---